Alone in the Dark (1992 video game): Plot

-In 1924, Jeremy Hartwood, a noted artist and owner of the Louisiana mansion Derceto, has died by suicide.
-His death appears suspicious yet seems to surprise nobody, for Derceto is widely reputed to be haunted by an evil power.
+In 1925, Jeremy Hartwood, a noted artist and owner of the Louisiana mansion Derceto, has died by suicide.
+His death appears suspicious yet seems to surprise nobody, for Derceto is reputed to be haunted by an evil power.
 The player assumes the role of either Edward Carnby (a private investigator who is sent to find a piano in the loft for an antique dealer) or Emily Hartwood (Jeremy's niece, who is also interested in finding the piano because she believes it contains a secret note that explains Jeremy's suicide).
 Depending on whether the player chooses to play as Carnby or Hartwood, the game begins with that character going to the mansion to investigate.
 Upon entering the house, the doors mysteriously slam shut behind the player character, and once they make it to the attic, they are attacked by monsters.
 The player character progresses down through the house, fighting off various creatures and hazards.

-The player character finds documents throughout the house indicating that Derceto was built by an occultist pirate named Ezechiel Pregzt, and that beneath the house are caverns wherein Pregzt performed dark rituals to enlarge his fortune and unnaturally extend his life.
+The player character finds documents throughout the house indicating Derceto was constructed by an occultist pirate named Ezechiel Pregzt, and that beneath the house are caverns wherein Pregzt performed dark rituals to enlarge his fortune and unnaturally extend his life.
 Pregzt was shot, and Derceto was burned down by encamped Union soldiers during the American Civil War.
 However, Pregzt's spirit lived on, coming to inhabit an old tree in the caverns underneath Derceto.
 Over the course of the game, the player discovers that Jeremy Hartwood killed himself to prevent his body being used by Pregzt as a host; for this reason, Pregzt is now targeting the player.
 If the player is incapacitated, their body is subsequently dragged to a sacrificial area and possessed by Pregzt, whereupon the game ends with an image of supernatural horrors being unleashed from the house into the world at large.

 In another ending, the player character finds a passage into the caverns in Hartwood's study and makes their way to the tree where Pregzt resides.
-The player character hurls a lighted lantern at the tree, then flees the collapsing cavern.
+The player character throws a lantern at the tree, then flees the collapsing cavern.
 The flames consume Pregzt, and the house is purged of supernatural creatures and other effects caused by his influence.
-The player can finally open the front doors and leave the house (which, now empty of monsters, is largely safe to explore).
+The player can finally open the front doors and leave the house (which, now empty of monsters, is mostly safe to explore).
 The game ends with the player returning to their car, only to discover that the person behind the wheel is a zombie, who drives the car back to civilization.